johangithub/AFMAN11-217v1/chp5.md

 5.10.6.
 GPS Terminal Area Restrictions

 5.10.6.1.
 Definition of Terminal Area Procedures.
 The FAA does not define the dividing line between terminal area procedures and other types of RNAV procedures (DP, STARS, etc.).
 In some areas, for example where terrain is a factor, transitioning to terminal area accuracy would be appropriate from the beginning of the STAR.
 In other areas, for example in eastern Kansas where the terrain is relatively flat, terminal accuracy would not be required until on the approach.
 To preclude confusion, the USAF has adopted the following as procedure.
 Terminal Area Procedures and Restrictions as described below apply when on any segment of a published instrument approach procedure as defined in AFI 11-202V3.
-As a conservative technique, you may consider yourself -in the terminal area‖ if you are within 25 NM of the facility, below Class A airspace, or are using a published procedure for navigation (IAP/STAR/SID, etc).
+As a conservative technique, you may consider yourself "in the terminal area" if you are within 25 NM of the facility, below Class A airspace, or are using a published procedure for navigation (IAP/STAR/SID, etc).

 5.10.6.1.1.
 Equipment must meet the requirements of AFI 11-202V3 and have an operational RAIM capability.